Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 WG21 meetings should have ISO/IEC JTC1 national body sponsors such as ANSI (US), BSI (UK), DIN (Germany), etc. but that can be pro forma.
 The financial burden is almost always assumed by corporate sponsors.

-The selection of meeting sponsors and locations reflects:
+The selection of meeting sponsors and locations reflects that we try to:

-- The need to meet outside the continental United States, and preferably outside North America, annually.
+- meet outside the continental United States, and preferably outside North America, annually;

-- The need to vary the geographic location of meetings so as to encourage widest participation.
+- vary the geographic location of meetings so as to encourage widest participation; and

-- The attempt to arrange meetings respecting the order in which sponsors have volunteered.
+- arrange meetings respecting the order in which sponsors have volunteered.

 2.3 Meeting Costs

-Based on recent meetings, the cost for hosting a meeting ranges from USD 18,000 to USD 22,000, depending on location and whether the host includes (optional) meals or a reception.
-Recognizing that these costs are often prohibitive for any one enterprise, we encourage multiple sponsors to join in sharing the meeting cost.
+Based on recent meetings, the cost for hosting a meeting ranges from USD 20,000 to USD 40,000, depending on location and whether the host includes (optional) meals or a reception.
+Recognizing that these costs can be prohibitive for a single sponsor, we encourage multiple sponsors to join in sharing the meeting cost.

 The rules of ISO, as well as some national bodies, do not permit the imposition of a mandatory facilities charge upon attendees.
-Naturally, the hotel can impose guest-room rates upon each guest, and reasonable charges can be made for meals, but neither can be made mandatory for day attendees.
+The hotel can impose guest-room rates upon each guest and reasonable charges can be made for meals, but neither can be made mandatory for day attendees.

 2.5 Meeting Information Distribution

-Meeting sponsors must distribute the meeting information package such that it is a available for discussion at the meeting prior to the one they are sponsoring.
-For example, the package describing the spring 2013 meeting must be available at the fall 2012 meeting.
+Meeting sponsors should distribute the meeting information package (2.6.1) no later than two meetings prior to the one they are sponsoring.
+For example, the package describing the spring 2021 meeting should be available at the summer 2020 meeting.

 2.6 Meeting Support Requirements